DanielKolsi/persons-react/README.md

 3) Surf your browser to: http://127.0.0.1/3000

 (**)
 This actually runs two different scripts.
-One for starting the server at localhost and the other for connecting to the server.
+One for starting the server at localhost (port 4000) and the other for connecting to the server.
+IMPORTANT: Ensure that BOTH ports 3000 and 4000 are free!
+Otherwise a CORS issue will prevent the app from starting!

 The reason why I made the back-end was to demonstrate a full back-end React application.
 However, the app runs perfectly without back-end when the